manzzy/MedicalCare/README.md

 # MedicalCare
-This is an app made for people to monitor their health from the comfort their home
+This is an app made for people to monitor their health from the comfort their home.